-Tennessee law defines "harassment, intimidation, bullying or cyberbullying" as acts that substantially interfere with a student's educational benefits, educational opportunities, or educational performance, and:
+Tennessee law defines "harassment, intimidation, bullying or cyberbullying" as acts that substantially interfere with a student's educational benefits, educational opportunities, or educational performance, and MSCS Policy 6046 states:

-- 1. If the act takes place on school grounds, at any school-sponsored activity, on school-provided equipment or transportation, or at any official school bus stop, the act has the effect of: - a.
+- 1. If the act takes place on school grounds, at any school-sponsored activity, on school-provided equipment or transportation, or at any official school bus stop, the act has the effect of (any one of these events): - a.
 Physically harming a student or damaging a student's property; - b.
 Knowingly placing a student in reasonable fear of physical harm to the student or damage to the student's property; - c.
 Causing emotional distress to a student or students; - d.
 Creating a hostile educational environment, or - 2.
 If the act takes place off school property or outside of a school-sponsored activity, it is directed specifically at a student or students and has the effect of creating a hostile educational environment or otherwise creating a substantial disruption to the educational environment or learning process.